TavernierAlicia/tavernier_alicia_M1DEV_2020_docker/README.md

 - install Docker on your device: https://docs.docker.com/engine/install/

+- open a terminal

-- You can pull this project directly on Docker Hub...
+- ### You can pull this project directly on Docker Hub...

 	- pull the image with docker :
 	``` docker pull accountname/imagename:version ```